Woahai321/list-sync/ReadMe.md

 ### Adding Multiple List IDs

 When inputting list IDs, you can add multiple IDs by separating them with commas.
-However, please note:

-- You can add multiple IMDB IDs together, and multiple Trakt IDs together.
-- You cannot mix IMDB and Trakt IDs in the same input.

-Example:
-- IMDB: `ls012345678,ls987654321`
-- Trakt: `20492796,30492797`

 ---

 ## 🔎 How it Works